 I think it is great.
 Change brings opportunity.
 Opportunity means progression and growth.
 Change is a good thing and the incumbents should embrace it instead of fighting it to their own detriment.

-• Telstra has Sensis in its portfolio (dominant in local business search and classified ads with the Trading Post) and with a 50% holding in Foxtel.
+• Telstra has Sensis in its portfolio (dominant in local business search and classified ads with the Trading Post) and a 50% holding in Foxtel.
 Do you think Telstra is similar to Google in Australia and is positioning itself as a media company?

 I am not really in a position to comment on where Telstra is headed.
 I am sure they are trying to diversify.
 It would be hard to imagine them competing with Google on any level.
 The companies are diametrically opposed.